tomjoht/learnapidoc/_docs/metrics_and_measurement/docapis_metrics_templates.md

     * [First-level spreadsheet (csv)](/learnapidoc/docs/metrics_and_measurement/docapis_metrics_first_level_checklist_csv.csv)
     * [Second-level spreadsheet (csv)](/learnapidoc/docs/metrics_and_measurement/docapis_metrics_second_level_checklist_csv.csv)

 2. If you're using Microsoft Excel (the app, not the browser version), open the CSV file in Microsoft Excel and save the file as an XSLS file.
-Then skip ahead to step 7.
+Then skip ahead to step 4.
-3. For Google Spreadsheets:
+3. For Google Sheets:
-    1. Go to [Google Spreadsheets](https://docs.google.com/spreadsheets/) and create a new spreadsheet.
+    1. Go to [Google Sheets](https://docs.google.com/spreadsheets/) and create a new spreadsheet.
     2. In the new spreadsheet, go to **File > Import**.
 In the Import file window, click the **Upload** tab.
     3. Drag the CSV file you downloaded in step 1 into the "Drag a file here" box.
     4. In the Import File dialog box that appears, under Import Location, select **Replace current sheet**.
 Leave the other default options as is.
 (Specifically, make sure "Convert text to numbers, dates, and formulas" is set to **Yes** because the CSV file has formulas.)